Mefloquine: Chemistry

 The chemical structure of mefloquine is similar to that of tryptamine and its derivatives.
-However, whereas tryptamine is an indolylethylamine, mefloquine is a quinolinylethylamine.
+However, whereas tryptamine is an indolylethylamine, mefloquine is a cyclized quinolinylethylamine.
 Mefloquine's structure is also particularly similar to that of 10,11-secoergoline (α,N-tetramethylenetryptamine).
+In addition, it is similar to that of LSD-Quinoline, the analogue of LSD in which the indole ring within the ergoline ring system has been replaced with a quinoline ring.